 What about Neuroendocrine?

-A phase 2, multi-center study assessed the efficacy and safety of PDR001 in patients with non-functional well and poorly-differentiated Neuroendocrine Neoplasms.
+A phase 2, a multi-center study assessed the efficacy and safety of PDR001 in patients with non-functional well and poorly differentiated Neuroendocrine Neoplasms.
 According to the clinical trial document, the types of NENs covered are:

 - Well-differentiated Non-functional NET of Thoracic Origin